xen-troops/moulin/docs/rouge.rst

 ..

  - :code:`rouge sample_images.yaml -i empty_image` will generate just
-   and empty file.
+   an empty file.
 This is the simplest example.
  - :code:`rouge sample_images.yaml -i unpacked_userdata` will use
-   `simg2img` to unpack android userdata image.
+   `simg2img` to unpack Android userdata image.
  - :code:`rouge sample_images.yaml -i unpacked_userdata` will generate
-   sort or usable image with two GPT partitions: one with data for bootloader, and other will contain ext4 root image created by Yocto.
+   a sort of usable image with two GPT partitions: one with data for the bootloader, and the other will contain an ext4 root image created by Yocto.